vmware/singleton/README.md

     * GetLocaleList: Get supported locale list
     * GetComponentList: Get supported component list
     * GetStringMessage: Get a message with optional arguments.
 Fallback to default locale is provided.
-    * GetComponentMessages: Get component messages.
+    * GetComponentMessages: Get messages of a component.
 Fallback to default locale is **NOT** provided.
- * Provide cache management as well as register cache.
+ * Provide cache management as well as cache registration.
- * Support falling back to local bundles when failing to get from server
+ * Support fallback to local bundles when failing to get from server
- * Support falling back to default locale when failing to get a string message of a nondefault locale.
+ * Support fallback to default locale when failing to get a string message of a nondefault locale.

 Upcoming features
 ------------